dfordp/calender-model-checked-to-v-model-codemod/README.md

-Replace searchTerm props of Root to Input's v-model
+Replace searchTerm props of Root to Input's v-model.

 ## Example